ONSdigital/dp-logging/README.md

  - A logger for our application using the `DP_LOGGER` appender.

 ### Programatic configuration
+_Note:_ See the [examples(src/main/java/com/github/onsdigital/logging/v2/examples) package for the full version of the snippets used here

 Before you can use the logger in your code you have to set up a few things.
 Its recommended you do this as part of your application initalisation.